bruderstein/PythonScript/docs/source/notepad.rst

    Sets the encoding of the given bufferID.
 Use the :class:`BUFFERENCODING` constants

+.. method:: notepad.setExternalLexerAutoIndentMode(externalLexerName, indentMode) -> bool

+   Sets the auto indent mode for an external programming language

+   Returns: ``True`` if indentMode was set successful, ``False`` otherwise

 .. method:: notepad.setFormatType(formatType[, bufferID])

    Sets the format type (i.e. Windows, Unix or Mac) of the specified buffer ID.